-This MD&A is a review of the Company's operations and financial position, as at and for the three months period ended March 31, 2024, and plans for the future based on facts and circumstances as of May 13, 2024.
+This MD&A is a review of the Company's operations and financial position, as at and for the three months period ended March 31, 2025, and plans for the future based on facts and circumstances as of May 12, 2025.

 Except for statements of historical fact relating to the Company, certain information contained herein constitutes forwardlooking information which is prospective in nature and reflect the current views and/or expectations of Imperial.
 Often, but not always, forward-looking information can be identified by the use of statements such as "plans", "expects" or "does not expect", "is expected", "scheduled", "estimates", "forecasts", "projects", "intends", "anticipates" or "does not anticipate", or "believes", or variations of such words and phrases or statements that certain actions, events or results "may", "could", "should", "would", "might" or "will" be taken, occur or be achieved.
-Such information in this MD&A includes, without limitation, statements regarding: the removal of tailings from Mount Polley's Springer Pit and Mount Polley mine's diamond drilling program testing mineralization in the perimeter of the Springer Pit and the Springer Zone; expectations regarding the Red Chris block cave decline development; the care and maintenance activities at the Huckleberry mine and the investigation and design of its tailings storage facility; capital expenditures; adequacy of funds for projects and liabilities; expectations regarding the issuances of non-convertible debentures including with respect to the date of maturity, interest payable and timing thereof; outcome and impact of litigation; potential claims and probability of material loss or judgment against the Company; cash flow; working capital requirements; the requirement for additional funding for capital projects; the ability for the Company to continue as a going concern, including sufficient funding of the Company's obligations as they come due; results and targets of operations, production, revenue, margins and earnings; future prices of copper and gold; future foreign currency exchange rates, including its impact on derivative instruments; volatility of the Company's income or loss from derivative instruments; liquidation of marketable securities; and the use of non-IFRS financial measures including adjusted net loss, adjusted EBITDA, cash earnings and cash cost per pound of copper.
+Such information in this MD&A includes, without limitation, statements regarding: the continuation of work to advance preparation of the feasibility study, permitting activities and some underground development to support the Red Chris underground block cave project; Huckleberry mine's care and maintenance activities and 2025 plans to investigate and update the tailings facility design; capital expenditures; adequacy of funds for projects and liabilities; expectations regarding the date of maturity, interest payable and timing of non-convertible debentures; outcome and impact of litigation; the Fisheries Act direct indictment instituted against the Company and others, including its subsidiary Mount Polley Mining Corporation, on December 6, 2024 (the "Indictment"); the judicial review petition and injunction application filed by the Xatśūll First Nation in April 2025 ("Xatśūll Petition"); potential claims and probability of material loss or judgment against the Company; cash flow; working capital requirements; the requirement for additional funding for capital projects; the ability for the Company to continue as a going concern, including sufficient funding of the Company's obligations as they come due; results and targets of operations, production, revenue, margins and earnings; future prices of copper and gold; future foreign currency exchange rates, including its impact on derivative instruments; volatility of the Company's income or loss from derivative instruments; liquidation of marketable securities; and the use of non-IFRS financial measures including adjusted net loss, adjusted EBITDA, cash earnings and cash cost per pound of copper.